appgurueu/codeguessing/Readme.md

 * 54: A very basic raytracer in Go which renders a skinned Stanford bunny.
 	* Note: The Stanford bunny (`bnuuy.obj`) is not licensed freely, but is available for noncommercial use.
 See `bnuuy.obj` for details.
+* 55: Deciding whether a game of Trax has concluded or not in Python.
+	* Intended to be hard to guess.
+Deliberately left unoptimized for that reason.